 Obviously, if Muhammad had lived longer, with the way his “revelations” kept changing, the Quran wouldn’t be what it is today.
 Perhaps, it would have been a bigger book with a different content entirely.

 Islamic biographers even recorded that Satan spoke some verses through Muhammad praising the pagan deities (daughters of Allah) mentioned in Sura 53:19-20 (see Bukhari 2:19:177 and Sirat, pp. 165-166).

 If Satan can also produce a sura like the Quran, then the challenge has been met and that makes the Quran quite cheap.

 3. The Test of originality.

-There is simply nothing new in the Quran.
-There is nothing Allah ‘revealed’ in it had that had not been already known in older scriptures or religions.
+There’s simply nothing new in the Quran.
+There’s nothing Allah ‘revealed’ in it that hadn’t been already known in older scriptures or religions.
 The only “new” thing the Quran said is that Muhammad is the prophet of God.

 “But if ye cannot and of a surety ye cannot [produce a sura like it]- then fear the fire whose fuel is men and stones – which is prepared for those who reject faith” (Sura 2:24).

 On the one hand they were told to “produce a sura like it” and on the other, he said those who cannot do so must surely burn in Hell.

 This was a psychological weapon because no one would want to “produce a sura like it” since Muhammad has attached a clause to it.
 Smart old Mo.

 No, the Quran has never “repeatedly challenged” the people of the world.
 These are just empty, propagandist, cliches meant to psyche the naïve.
 Middle East scholar, Canon Sell says of the Quran: